haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 	b.
 For testing, `sudo service gpsd stop`, then
 	`sudo gpsd -ND3 -n -F /var/run/gpsd.sock /dev/pps0 /dev/ttyAMA0`,
 	then in another terminal do `gpsmon`.
-	When the module has a fix, there should be lines saying "PPS showing up in the messages.
+	When the module has a fix, there should be lines saying "PPS" showing up in the messages.

 	c.
 Apparently, at the time of writing, the messages